top of page

 Before starting raised bed gardening on concrete, you must prepare the concrete surface.
 First, remove any loose debris or dirt from the surface.

-Next, use a garden hose or pressure washer to clean the concrete.
-If any cracks or holes exist, fill them with a patching compound.
+Next, clean the concrete with a garden hose or pressure washer.
+If any cracks or holes exist, fill them with a concrete patching compound such as this one.

 Once the surface is clean and smooth, you can start building your raised bed garden.